Community Grants Program

 All chapter community grants are approved for one year only.
 Applicants may choose to submit a proposal that covers a two or three year project period.
 However, March of Dimes only awards funds for one year at a time (maximum three consecutive years).

-In order to be eligible to receive a March of Dimes community grant, the applicant must provide services in the State.
+In order to be eligible to receive a March of Dimes community grant, the applicant must provide services in Nevada.

 The applicant organization must be an incorporated not-for-profit 501(c)(3) or for-profit organization or government agency.